Did you know?

 No animal I know of can consistently be more of a friend and companion than a dog. – Stanley Leinwoll

-The Perro de Presa Canario, whose name was officially changed in 2001 to Dogo Canario for international recognition by the Federation Cynologique Internationale (FCI), is a molosser breed of medium to large size.
-As his name suggests, he originated in the Canary Islands of Spain and has been a guardian and handler and driver of cattle for centuries.
+The Perro de Presa Canario’s name is Spanish for “Canarian catch dog”.
+His name was officially changed in 2001 to Dogo Canario for international recognition by the Federation Cynologique Internationale (FCI).
+As his name suggests, he originated in the Canary Islands of Spain where he was used to chase off wild dogs, as a handler and drover of cattle, and for home protection for centuries.

-The Dogo Canario has a very powerful build, and with his penetrating eyes and deep-throated bark, this is an animal that demands respect.
+The Dogo Canario is a medium to large sized dog possessing a very powerful build.
+With his penetrating eyes and deep-throated bark, this is an animal that demands respect.

 Photos displayed courtesy of Todd Leppky, Midgard Kennels, British Columbia

-The Dogo Canario male’s average size is 23.5 to 25.5 inches tall at the withers.
-His weight ranges from 110 to 135 lbs.
-A females are slightly smaller, standing between 22 and 24 inches tall and weighing 88 to 115 lbs.
+The Dogo Canario male’s average size is 23.5 to 25.5 inches (59.7-64.8 cm) tall at the withers.
+His weight ranges from 110 to 135 pounds (45.35-61.2 kg).
+Females are slightly smaller.
 The short, dense coat requires minimal weekly grooming.
 Colours range from dark to light brindle (including reverse brindle) and all shades of fawn.
 Please note that dogs with the “rare” blue, black or white colouring are not purebred Dogo Canarios.

 The Dogo Canario possesses a calm, steady temperament and is gentle, trusting, and loyally devoted to his family.
 He possesses a strong protective nature and is a highly capable guard dog, being naturally suspicious of strangers.
 The alert, watchful Dogo excels in protection work, easily becoming an intruder’s worst nightmare.
 In addition to his strengths as a guardian, the Dogo Canario is a highly competent hunter who has been used to bring down boars.
 His strong, athletic body is also ideal for weight pulling.